What Is VoIP in Phone Systems for Small Businesses?

 Here are some ways to determine if VoIP will be a good fit for your company:

-- Your company is still growing.
 One of VoIP’s biggest strengths is its flexibility.
-Instead of having to commit to a set number of lines like you would with a PBX, you can drop and add lines at will with most VoIP providers.
-That means that if your company is still expanding or is seeing some major changes, you’ll be able to flex with the times without spending a lot of extra money on new lines you might not need tomorrow.
-For a small business, every nickel can count, and every phone line needs to be busy working.
+Instead of committing to a set number of phone lines like you would with a PBX, you can drop and add lines at will with most VoIP providers.

-- Your employees are out of the office a lot.
-The flexibility of a VoIP is where it really shines.
-Instead of relying on a receptionist or operator to know when someone is out of the office, it’s simple for any employee to reroute their desk phone to any other telephone number.
-So, whether Tom is off on a service call or Tina now works remotely, inbound calls continue to get answered just like normal.
-Your callers won’t even realize they’ve been transferred and it saves your in-house reception the time of determining just where any given employee is at any given time.
+So, whether “Tom” is off on a service call or “Tina” now works remotely, inbound calls continue to get answered normally.
+Your callers won’t realize they’ve been transferred, and it saves your in-house reception the time of determining where any given employee is when needed.

-- You want to integrate your phones with your software.
-Whether you want your phones to connect directly to Outlook to dial customer from your computer systems or you want complete control over your hold messaging, your software packages will integrate seamlessly with your VoIP.
-Because it’s a virtual protocol to begin with, your computer already better understands the data that’s coming from your VoIP phone system.
-This makes automatically discovering phone numbers and bringing up customer data, for example, monumentally easier for your systems.
+Because it’s a virtual protocol, your computer already better understands the data that’s coming from your VoIP phone system.
+This makes automatically discovering phone numbers and bringing up customer data monumentally easier for your systems.